SI679-internal/hw2-rest-starter/README.md

 # HW 2 - Build a Basic REST API

+## Instructions
+1. Clone this repo to your development machine.
+2. Work on it, solve the problems.
+3. Add, commit, and push frequently.
+4. Be sure to push your final submission before the deadline.

+## About
 This starter repo contains implementations for the routes we did in class during week 4.
 Refer to the lecture notes for details, seed data for your database, and the JSON format for each model.
 The already implemented routes are crossed out below, and your job is to implement the rest of them.

 - `/customers`